RodolfoPelinson/IsolationAgrochemicals/Response to reviewers/Effects_of_excluding_really_rare_species.md

 noise to make interactive effects of treatments disappear when we did a model selection based on AICc.

-Why did this happened?
+Why did this happen?
 This is likely due to the fact that we have relatively small communities, with about 10 or less species.
 In this case, the inclusion of one more species with little to no information regarding the effect of treatments on its abundance increased the AIC